spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-customer-account-management-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that when the login form for the customer is submitted, the URL it uses contains a locale code—for example, `/de/login_check` is the default value for the customer.
+Make sure that, when a customer submits the login form, the URL it uses contains a locale code.
+For example, `/de/login_check` is the default value for the customer.

 {% endinfo_block %}

-You can define the password minimum and maximum length the frontend can use.
+3. You can define the password minimum and maximum length the frontend can use.
 They must use the same as you defined for the core feature in the previous `CustomerConfig`:

 **src/Pyz/Yves/CustomerPage/CustomerPageConfig.php**